An acute myeloid leukemia (AML) rash may appear in the form of small spots or bruises.

-On light skin, this type of rash often appears as red or purple.
+On light skin, AML rash often appears as red or purple spots.
 On dark skin, it may look darker and be less noticeable.

 Leukemia cells of AML may spread from the blood and bone marrow to the skin.
 When this occurs, it causes lumps and spots that look like ordinary rashes.